jvail/vmapplet/README.md

 vmapplet.run(simulation)
 ```

-In a notebook context it is possibel to pass a second (optional) parameter i.e. an instance of a SceneWidget:
+In a notebook context it is possibel to pass a second (optional) parameter i.e. an instance of a SceneWidget to render the 3D representation created from the [interpretation.lpy](./vmapplet/lpy/interpretation.lpy) L-System:

 ```py